DerbyStats/wsproxy/README.md

 There are two basic deployment scenarios, either providing live game stats only to fans onsite via the local network or providing them via the internet.

+By default the proxy will push offsite to https://www.derbystats.eu

 ## On-Site

 On-site usage allows this proxy to serve screens to fans, without them hitting